allenc125789/Homelab/README.md

 * [OpenVPN](https://github.com/OpenVPN/openvpn): Self-hosted VPN.
 * [FreeDNS](https://freedns.afraid.org) - A third party DDNS service to track my home's dynamic public IP.

+Most of these services are self hosted and virtualized environment in Proxmox.
+Most of my services are like this for a few security based aspects: Self hosted services reduces the risk of hacks and data-leaks while data is traversing to an off-site infrastructure, and possible bad actors from accessing your private files.
+Virtualized environments reduce cost of needing multiple systems for multiple platforms, and also increase my overall security by isolation of individual services.

 ## -Hardware

 Currently my central server does most of the magic as a Proxmox Hypervisor.
 It consists of a 6 core CPU, 12G DDR3 RAM, and two 1T hard drives.
 There are some limitations with this setup, such as the motherboard has no IOMMU support, which makes pass-through of PCI(e) devices impossible for projects such as a GPU passthrough for a gaming VM, or a Network Card passthrough for my virtual router.
 Another limitation I face is the number of VM's I can safley make without over-use of resources.
 I'd be limited to 6 VM's total with 1 core per VM.